Hirakamu/SMAN-2-Website/README.md

 ## Contributing for the prototype

 - Any contributor can help us to develop and improve the prototype.
-Any contributions will be credited.